Cagnes-sur-Mer

-Cagnes-sur-Mer (/fr/, literally Cagnes on Sea; Canha de Mar) is a French Riviera town near Nice that is in the Alpes-Maritimes department, in the Provence-Alpes-Côte d'Azur region, in southeastern France.
+Cagnes-sur-Mer (/fr/, literally Cagnes on Sea; Canha de Mar) is a French Riviera commune near Nice in the Alpes-Maritimes department, in the Provence-Alpes-Côte d'Azur region, in southeastern France.
+It is part of the Métropole Nice Côte d'Azur.
+Its inhabitants are known as Cagnois.

 Geography

-Cagnes-sur-Mer is a town in southeastern France on the shores of the Mediterranean Sea between Saint-Laurent-du-Var and Villeneuve-Loubet.
+Cagnes-sur-Mer is a commune in southeastern France on the shores of the Mediterranean Sea between Saint-Laurent-du-Var and Villeneuve-Loubet.
 The largest suburb of Nice, it stretches along a cove offering nearly 4 km of beach and is surrounded by hills, including that of the castle, which rises to 91 m above sea level.